 Ironic?
 It was an excellent book.
 (And yeah, I tend to use the term “book,” rather than “manifesto.”)
 Oh and Ezra Levant is not running for political office.
 Wasn’t then, isn’t now.
 And Justin Trudeau is.
 So Kay’s “irony” falls flat.

 You want irony?
-OK here’s some irony: the likes of Jonathan Kay constantly, and like so many left-wing hack bloggers, accuse the Sun News Network of being in the pocket of the Conservative Party – like it’s a covert “neocon” operation which is actually bought by the CPC.
+OK here’s some irony: the likes of Jonathan Kay constantly, and like so many liberal bloggers, accuse the Sun News Network of being in the pocket of the Conservative Party – like it’s a covert “neocon” operation which is actually bought by the CPC.
 And yet here’s the National Post editor helping to write a Trudeau campaign book.
 Getting paid to do so.
 And all while remaining on the job – then, and now.
 That’s irony.

 We all hear the media blather on about politicians and the government being open and transparent and accessible to the media and therefore the public.
 The public’s right to know, and all that.
 But liberals and their media apparently have a completely different set of rules for themselves.